wlsf82/cv/README.md

 _Stack:_ NodeJS, Angular, AngularJS, Protractor, Cucumber, Java, Rest-Assured.

-#### Senior QA engineer at [appear.in](http://appear.in) (June 2016 - February 2018)
+### Senior QA engineer at [appear.in](http://appear.in) (June 2016 - February 2018)
-I helped the team creating e2e tests with the [Protractor](http://www.protractortest.org/#/) framework and visual regression tests with [BackstopJS](https://github.com/garris/BackstopJS) (for the web application), and UI Tests with XCUI Test (for the iOS app), and these tests are executed in a CI/CD system ([gocd](http://gocd.org)) for each pull request that is created, providing fast feedback after each change in the system.
+I helped the team creating end-to-end tests with the [Protractor](http://www.protractortest.org/#/) framework and visual regression tests with [BackstopJS](https://github.com/garris/BackstopJS) (for the web application), and UI Tests with XCUI Test (for the iOS app), and these tests were executed in a CI/CD system ([gocd](http://gocd.org)) for each created pull request, providing fast feedback changes in the system.
 I was also responsible for maintaining the previously mentioned CI/CD system and its infrastructure, with approximately 30 pipelines as code.
 Every two months I was the on-call engineer, available 24/7 in case of production incidents, having to deal with things such as assessing the criticality of issues, accessing Linux servers and analyzing logs, analyzing git logs, working with monitoring tools like NewRelic, etc., in order to understand what was the issue and fixing it.
-Last but not least, at appear.in I had the opportunity to work remotely to use our own service, and sometimes I think I was more productive working this way when compared to going to the office.
+I used to work remote occasionally.

 _Projects:_